Esophageal Cancer Clinical Trial

 For patients receiving therapeutic anticoagulation: stable anticoagulant regimen

-Male or female but both sexes must practice adequate contraception while on therapy
+Male or Female but both sexes must practice adequate contraception while on therapy. (please see required contraception below)

-Women of childbearing potential (WOCBP) must have a negative serum or urine pregnancy test (minimum sensitivity 25 IU/L or equivalent units of human chorionic gonadotropin [HCG]) within 14 days prior to the start of study drug.
-Women must not be breastfeeding
+Women of childbearing potential (WOCBP) must have a negative serum or urine pregnancy test (minimum sensitivity 25 IU/L or equivalent units of HCG) at screening, within 14 days prior to initiation of study treatment.
+Women must not be breastfeeding.

-Patients with T1aN0, T4b, or M1 cancer will be excluded
+Patients with T1aN0, T4b, or metastatic cancer will be excluded.

 Squamous cell carcinoma histology